Your Guide to Using Royalty Free Background Music in Your Video Editing

 If you want to stay out of court and keep your YouTube advertising revenue, then it’s a good idea to follow the law.
 That means using royalty free music downloads for your videos.

 That leaves us with just one question.
 Where do you actually find this mythical source of royalty free background music?

 We have some great news!
 It turns out that a one-stop-shop for great royalty free background music isn’t a myth at all.
 In fact, there are a variety of resources available if you know where to look.

 If you are on a tight budget, YouTube provides a free library of background music and sound effects that you can pull from.
 However, if you are willing to invest in your video venture, we encourage you to consider subscribing to Soundstripe instead.

 YouTube’s music library is limited, and its filtering tools are basic.
 You won’t find a very diverse set of sounds in its library, and the songs it does offer have been overused by others who aren’t willing or able to pay for high-quality music.

 At Soundstripe, we are proud to have built a robust library of royalty free background music.
 We offer music in over a dozen genres, and our filters make it easy for you to find just the right sound for your video.

 Filter our song selection by:

-Don’t just take our word for it.
-Take a look at our music library today.
-You can listen to all of our songs to see what we have on offer.
-When you’re ready, sign up for a monthly or yearly membership and then start adding great royalty free background music to your videos.
+When you’re ready, sign up for a subscription plan and then start adding great royalty free background music to your videos.
 We are sending you good vibes for your video success!